Andrey-Barinov/python-project-50/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/e560c5cf20c2959f3e7b/test_coverage)](https://codeclimate.com/github/Andrey-Barinov/python-project-50/test_coverage)

-Difference Calculator is a Python console cli-utility that compares two files in json or yaml(yaml) formats and outputs the result of comparing (differences) between them in different formatter
+Difference Calculator is a Python console cli-utility that compares two files in json or yaml(yaml) formats and outputs the result of comparing (differences) between them in different formatter.

 The minimal requirements for installing the app is Python version 3.1 and Poetry.

 You can see how to install the utility and how it works.

                                             Examples of works
 Installing the utility:
 [![asciicast](https://asciinema.org/a/SZ4WMZvKOoeLNIatqKi70muyF.svg)](https://asciinema.org/a/SZ4WMZvKOoeLNIatqKi70muyF)